Check the table of contents for Historical Analysis of the UK population after age 65 by John Read and more.

 Issue 114 of our journal is now online for your reading pleasure.

-Articles “include a paper by the Acton family and friends on understanding or at least interpreting the demography of the Roma and other gypsy ethnic groups; two papers on thumb114problems with assessment processes, one on work capability assessment by John Hume and one on the predictive assessment of young children; a paper on the demography of the elderly population in 2014; and a paper on scientific collaboration in knowledge networks by Thng.
+Articles “include a paper by the Acton family and friends on understanding or at least interpreting the demography of the Roma and other gypsy ethnic groups; two papers on problems with assessment processes, one on work capability assessment by John Hume and one on the predictive assessment of young children; a paper on the demography of the elderly population in 2014; and a paper on scientific collaboration in knowledge networks by Thng.
 Obviously a very eclectic collection and I am not going to make any attempt to link them, other than that they are all very interesting papers.”

 – Roy Carr Hill, Editor